Bricktech2000/Notes/notes/informal writing.md

 ### question marks

-_indicate the rise of the writer’s tone_
+_indicate the rise of the writer's tone_

-question marks are not required at the end of a question sentence. question marks can be added at the end of non-question sentences to indicate the rise of the writer’s tone
+question marks are not required at the end of a question sentence. question marks can be added at the end of non-question sentences to indicate the rise of the writer's tone

 ### full stops